 Step 1: Create Categories

-Tags are a great way to organise your uploaded music.
-Live365’s flexible design allows you to create your own Tags for sorting and searching your music library.
+Categories (formerly called Tags) are a great way to organise your uploaded music.
+Live365’s flexible design allows you to create your own Categories for sorting and searching your music library.
 The method of sorting your library is up to you.
-Tags are optional, but recommended, as they can also be used in the creation of Clock Wheels (feature to be released Summer 2018).
-Most commonly, Live365 users sort their media by genre but you could use your Tags organize your library according to track language, artist, upload date, decade or mood, for example.
-Tags also aid in Playlist creation.
+Categories are optional, but recommended, as they can also be used in the creation of Clock Wheels (feature to be released Summer 2018).
+Most commonly, Live365 users sort their media by genre but you could use your Categories organize your library according to track language, artist, upload date, decade or mood, for example.
+Categories also aid in Playlist creation.